-Reflexology (also known as Zone Therapy) works with certain acupressure points on our body, such as points on our ears, feet and hands, of which it’s thought that manipulating those points with pressure influences the (healthy) functioning of connected, related or corresponding organs or other parts of our body.
+Reflexology Massage Therapy — also called Reflex Zone Therapy or Zone Therapy — works with certain pressure points (Acupressure Points or Acupoints) or areas on or in our body, such as points on our ears, feet, and hands.
+It’s thought that manipulating those areas or locations with pressure stimulates the healthy functioning of connected, related, or corresponding organs or other parts and systems of our body and mind.

-By the way, therapeutic acupressure points can be found across the body, not only on the feet or hands, but also in the abdominal area, on the back, in the groin, on the head and in the face, and so on.
-Nevertheless, the best known reflexology treatment is undoubtedly that of Foot Reflexology, which is often applied in combination with Foot Massage.
+These therapeutic Acupressure Points can be found all across the body, scattered here and there, or in specific areas, not only on the feet or hands, but also in the abdominal area, on the back, in the groin, on the head and in the face, and so on.
+Yet, the best known reflexology treatment is undoubtedly that of Foot Reflexology, which is often applied in combination with a Foot Massage.

-Yet, when it comes to pressure-point maps or charts of the feet, hands, ears, abdomen, and so on, we’ll find a variety of different maps, charts and theories available, which often seem to contradict each other.
+Reflexology massages have been (and are still) in use for centuries, if not millennia, in a range of ancient societies, such as in China, Japan, Greece, India and Egypt.
+Nevertheless, when it comes to “reflexology maps” or “zone maps” describing pressure points on the feet, hands, ears, abdomen, and so on, you will find a variety of maps, charts, and theories that often seem to contradict each other.

-For instance, reflexology points maps can originate from China, Thailand, India, or Egypt, to name some countries, and each map may ascribe different functions to similarly located points, or the same function to very differently located points.
+For example, zone maps with designated Reflexology Points can come from China, Thailand, the United States, the United Kingdom, India or Egypt, to name a few countries, and each map can assign different functions to points in the same location, or the same function to different Acupressure Points.